 - K-Cups – my must have morning coffee, sometimes afternoon coffee.
 I got a Starbucks a block away and have no need to go there.
 Green Mountain Coffee Roasters Inc., (Nasdaq: GMCR) makes the cups and the brewer.

 - Peoples Energy – the local gas company and another must pay.
 It’s a subsidiary of Integrys Energy Group, Inc (NYSE: TEG).

 - Levi’s Jeans – the only brand of jeans I wear.
 Unfortunately it is a privately held company so investing in it is not an option.

 - Sprint – cell phone provider.
 Never had a major issue and don’t see a change soon, Sprint Nextel Corp.
 (NYSE: S).

 - Tide – the only detergent I’ve ever used.
 Also falls under the “don’t mess with a good thing” rule.
-Also a Proctor and Gamble product, printed on the side of the bottle.
+Also a Proctor and Gamble product.

 - Yahoo! – I’m a daily Yahoo!
 Finance reader along with the local and world news.
 Also use it to track my investments as well as my “stocks to watch” lists.
 And used it for all the stock quote links, Yahoo!
 Inc. (Nasdaq: YHOO).